Skip to content

 What happens internally:

-1. FraiseQL validates the authenticated token and checks the write:posts scope.
+1. FraiseQL validates the authenticated token against the configured JWT settings.

 JSON response: